anubhavmishra-1/README.md/README.md

 }
 }
 ```

-After the code has been compiled, you may proceed to deploy the contract by navigating to the "Deploy & Run Transactions" tab located in the left-hand sidebar.
-Select the "newToken" contract from the dropdown menu, and then click the "Deploy" button.
+Once the code has compiled, select the "Deploy & Run Transactions" tab from the sidebar on the left to start deploying the contract.
+Click "Deploy" after selecting the "newToken" contract from the dropdown menu.

-Upon successful deployment of the contract, you will be able to interact with it by invoking the various functions available.
+Once the contract has been successfully deployed, you can communicate with it by using any of its accessible functions.